turingschool/portfolios/template-markdown.md

 * [Number Guesser GitHub URL](https://github.com/hannahbare/numberguesser)
 * [Original Assignment](http://frontend.turing.io/projects/number-guesser.html)

-⋅⋅*Build a game where the user guesses a number between 1 and 100 ⋅⋅*Phase 4 is optional.
+  Build a game where the user guesses a number between 1 and 100.
+  Phase 4 is optional.
 If you execute phase 4, create a separate branch in Git for that work for evaluation (using Git is an extra challenge – investigate how to initialize a Git repo and make a branch!
 We’ll go over how to do this in class in a few days, so this is a great time to investigate on your own).)

 ### Eval Comments
 (n/a)

 ### Eval Scores
-⋅⋅*Functional Expectations
+*Functional Expectations
   Novice: Application meets all of the expectations of phase one.
   Advanced Beginner: Application meets all of the expectations of phase two.
-⋅⋅*COMP RECREATION / DESIGN
+*COMP RECREATION / DESIGN
   Advanced Beginner
   Proficient
-⋅⋅*HTML
+*HTML
   Advanced Beginner
   Proficient
-⋅⋅*CSS
+*CSS
   Advanced Beginner
   Proficient
-⋅⋅*JS/jQuery
+*JS/jQuery
   Advanced Beginner
   Proficient

 #### STATIC COMP1